sanika-14/python-chess-with-pygame/README.md

-# Chess game in Python using Pygame
+# Two Player Chess game in Python using Pygame
 Welcome to my chess game project built entirely in Python using Pygame!

 1. Install Pygame: